6 Best Cat Litters for Odor Control in 2024

 Add Deodorizers

 Sprinkling some baking soda or activated charcoal in the litter box can help absorb odors and excess moisture.
 Many litters already include these ingredients in their formulas, but a little extra doesn’t hurt.
-There are deodorizer products made specifically for cat litter, but we recommend staying away from any that are scented.
+There are deodorizer products made specifically for cat litter, but we recommend staying away from products that are heavily scented.

 Note: There are conflicting theories about whether baking soda neutralizes cat urine odor or just makes it worse.
 We think it does neutralize odor, and our reasons are included at the end of this article.